Pre-departure info

 Passport requirements

-To enter Egypt, your passport should be valid for at least six months beyond your planned arrival date; meaning it should have at least six months remaining validity from the day you enter the country.
+To enter Egypt, Jordan and/or Morocco your passport should be valid for at least six months beyond your intended stay.

-There should be at least one blank page in your passport.
+There should be at least one blank page in your passport for each destination.

 It is the responsibility of each traveller to check the current vaccination requirements to enter Egypt and/or Jordan.